FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/Stage 3: Design/06-Learning unit development/06-LearningUnitDevelopment.md

 ### Learning Unit Plan Development

-In a nutshell, the information that you need to provide in your learning plan is:
+In a nutshell, the required information that you need to provide in your learning plan is:

 - Unit Name
 - Purpose of the unit